mckennapsean/dissertation/content/08-discuss.md

 ## Scoping the Design Activity Framework

-(specificity to vis? audience? vis theory components?)
+The design activity framework is one approach to capture steps of the visualization design process, and we have argued that one of its benefits over existing models is not only its increased actionability in a wide array of projects but its ability to teach and comprehensibility for visualization design novices.
+By extending the core design phases of the 9-stage framework for visualization design studies, the design activity framework inherits many of the connections to existing design study projects, while also considering the broader applications of visualization design.
+Another key component is its connection to the _what_ and _why_ of visualization design: design decisions.
+By highlighting connections to the nested model, the design activity framework supports visualization designers to carefully and methodically identify appropriate methods for validating and evaluating visualization artifacts in any activity.

-As a process model, the main goal of the design activity framework is to guide visualization designers through a design process.
+As a process model, the primary goal of the design activity framework is to guide visualization designers through a design process.
 We believe that the framework will be useful to those with a broad range of expertise.
 The actionability of the framework stems from the inclusion of more than just activities and methods,